egemenozen1/financial-sentiment-analysis/README.md

 # Financial Sentiment Analysis

 ## Project Overview
-This project aims to perform sentiment analysis on financial news articles and market reports using Natural Language Processing (NLP) techniques.
-By leveraging fine-tuned models from the Hugging Face Transformers library, we will create a customized solution tailored to the financial domain.
-The goal is to analyze the sentiment (positive, negative, or neutral) of financial texts to provide actionable insights for market trends and investor decision-making.
+This project focuses on performing sentiment analysis on financial news articles and market reports using advanced Natural Language Processing (NLP) techniques.
+By building and fine-tuning a custom model, we aim to classify financial texts as positive, negative, or neutral to provide actionable market insights.

 ## Objectives
-- Utilize the Financial PhraseBank dataset to perform sentiment analysis on financial texts.
+- Analyze financial texts for sentiment classification.
-- Fine-tune and optimize the `DistilRoBERTa` model for accurate financial sentiment classification.
+- Build and fine-tune a model to detect market sentiment with high accuracy.
-- Deliver insights into market trends and financial narratives using sentiment analysis.
+- Deliver meaningful insights to interpret market trends and investor behavior.
-- Develop a reusable and scalable solution for financial data sentiment analysis.

-## Dataset Overview
-The project utilizes the **Financial PhraseBank** dataset, which contains approximately 5,000 sentences from financial news and reports, each labeled as positive, negative, or neutral based on their impact on financial market perspectives.
-This dataset is well-regarded in financial sentiment analysis tasks and serves as a strong foundation for developing a robust model.

-## Data Preprocessing
-The data preprocessing steps include:
-- Text cleaning (e.g., removing special characters, lowercasing text).
-- Tokenization and input formatting for model compatibility.
-- Splitting the dataset into training, validation, and test sets for effective model evaluation.

-## Model Architecture
-This project leverages a fine-tuned version of the **DistilRoBERTa** model from the Hugging Face Transformers library.
-This lightweight model retains the robust performance of RoBERTa while providing faster inference times and lower computational costs.
-The model is trained on the Financial PhraseBank dataset to accurately classify financial text sentiments.

-## Evaluation Metrics
-Model performance is evaluated using the following metrics:
-- Accuracy
-- Precision
-- Recall
-- F1-Score

 ## Setup and Installation
-To get started with this project, follow the steps below:
+To start working on this project, follow the steps below:

 1. Clone this repository:
     ```bash